Shree1291/ImageCaptionCraft/README.md

 - VGG16: [Simonyan, Karen, and Andrew Zisserman.
 "Very deep convolutional networks for large-scale image recognition." arXiv preprint arXiv:1409.1556 (2014).](https://arxiv.org/abs/1409.1556)

 ## Acknowledgments
-This project is part of a design project for [Your Course/Institution].
+This project is part of a design project of Vth Semester for IIIT Vadodara - International Campus Diu.
 Feel free to explore, contribute, and adapt the code for your own image captioning projects!